ukulanne/donut-vue/README.md

 - and another to clear all the contents of the DB (table-delete-rows.js)
 - You can always use your favorite database query tool that supports SQLite.
 I have used [RazorSQL](https://razorsql.com/) for years

+# API Documentation

+- You can check the app API documentation at `http://localhost:8080/api-docs/`

 # Usage

 ## Upload XML File